Finding the email autoresponder for you: Which of the three main types do you need?

 • You can store all kinds of information about the individual contacts in the records (e.g., note what type of business/website they own, that they're joint venture partners, that you sent them articles or e-books for their review, what their favorite color is, etc., etc.). ...Information you input by hand as well as that extracted from a webform-generated email...
 Very useful!

 • ...And you can take any relevant bits of information from the contact record to use in an outgoing email message. ...Good stuff in, good stuff out!
-(I described a for-instance above with the demographically-differentiated messages for John and Jackie.
-But use your imagination to dream up other situations in which you might like to reflect people's own words back to them...
+(So you can create demographically-differentiated messages for John in California and Jackie in Washington, DC, whose needs for, say, winter lawn products are quite dissimilar.
+Or use your imagination to dream up situations in which you might like to reflect people's own words back to them...
 I get an e-zine from someone who reminds me what my once-stated goals are - that's a big help to me.)

 Really, this is highly effective stuff!
 Still, because this is software that resides on your computer, there are some possible downsides to going with this over a monthly online service...